kkuhn317/sploder-revival/README.md

 ### Manual

-If executing a manual deployment, be sure to copy `./src/.env.example` to `./src/.env` and populate the values with the specified configuration.
+If executing a manual deployment, be sure to copy `.env.example` to `./src/.env` and populate the values with the specified configuration.